JuliusPinsker/RAGForge/README.md

 ### Embedding Model

 The embedding model used in this application can be specified in the `app.py` file within the `create_knowledge_base` function.
-The default embedding model is `llama3.2`, but you can specify another model according to your preferences.
+The default embedding model is `llama3.2`, but the retrieval and response generation process leverages both `openhermes` and `llama3.2`:

-To learn more about embedding models and how to configure them, please refer to the [PhiData documentation on Ollama Embedder](https://docs.phidata.com/embedder/ollama).
+- **Open Hermes** handles retrieval and context refinement from the knowledge base.
+- **Llama 3.2** generates the final responses.

-**Note**: Ensure that both `llama3.2` and `openhermes` models are pulled using Ollama before running the application.
+Ensure that both models are pulled using Ollama before running the application.

 ## Usage